 - Once the ice cream is slightly thawed, TRANSFER 2 cups into a large bowl.
 Gradually add the marshmallow creme, stirring continuously to swirl it together with the ice cream.
 Helpful hint: If you prefer, you can complete the mixing in batches.
 Just keep in mind you should have two parts ice cream to one part marshmallow creme.

 - ADD the chocolate chips, and stir until they are evenly dispersed throughout your ice cream/marshmallow mixture.

 - BREAK a graham cracker in half, and spoon the ice cream mixture on to one half.
 Use the other half to close your s’more sandwich.
 Helpful hint: Chocolate lovers can also roll the edges of the s’more sandwich in some additional chocolate chips to coat the outside!

 - Once you’ve assembled your s’mores, PLACE them on a baking sheet, making sure to leave space in between each one.
 Place them in the freezer for several hours to set.

-Santa and the Scout Elves hope you enjoy!
 Want even more North Pole–approved treats?
-Browse through some of Mrs. Claus’ other favorite recipes.
+Browse through some of Mrs. Claus’ favorite summer recipes.

 This recipe may contain ingredients that can cause allergic reactions in certain individuals.
 Before using our recipes, always check the ingredient list and food labels of all ingredients and be sure to seek advice from a qualified physician if needed.